About

 ssh -T git@github.com

-To install and set Neovim nightly using bob:
+• Install and set Neovim nightly

 bob install nightly